 It’s inevitable that choosing to uproot your life and move abroad to another country will forever change you.
 In some ways, such as language development and cultural appreciation, for the better.
 In other ways, such as gaining some extra pounds indulging in the local cuisine, for the less.

-But after almost two years living abroad, I can confidently say there are a few things about myself personally that are planted in my American Central New Jersey identity and will probably never change.
-Whether I plant myself in Barcelona or Brisbane, it’s who I am.
+But after almost two years living abroad, I can confidently say there are a few qualities about myself personally that are planted in my American New Jersey identity and won’t change.
+Whether I relocate myself in Barcelona or Brisbane, it’s who I am.

 And you know what?
 I’m totally okay with that!